shabin5785/Golang_notes/GO_Notes_1.md

 - by default go scheduler runs on a single cpu.
 We can override it.
 THe scheduler runs the go rountines by allocating time slices to them

-- concurrency is not parallelism
+- concurrency is not parallelism!!!